APPENDIX 4

 2. General Guidelines for Archives and Annals

-For the Congress, the Geospatial Week and for each Technical Commission Symposia, both Archives and Annals are published; for other ISPRS events, either Archives or Annals are published.
+For the Congress, the Geospatial Week and for each Technical Commission Symposia, both Archives and Annals are published; for other ISPRS events, normally either Archives or Annals are published.
 Exceptions from this general rule require prior approval by Council.

 Both the Archives and the Annals represent the state-of-the-art of the work carried out by ISPRS researchers in the photogrammetry, remote sensing and spatial information sciences.
 All Congress and Geospatial Week Directors, Technical Commission Presidents, Working Group officers and Convenors of other ISPRS events who produce publications should regard themselves as representatives of ISPRS and are responsible for the scientific and technical quality of the published proceedings.
 The publication of the proceedings shall be according to the contractual arrangements made with Copernicus GmbH.